Richie Williams

-Richard "Richie" Williams (born June 3, 1970) is an American former professional soccer player and coach.
+Richard "Richie" Williams (born June 3, 1970) is an American soccer coach and former player.

-Known for his diminutive height and his dogged tackling, Williams spent the vast majority of his playing career in the United States, playing one season in the National Professional Soccer League, two in USISL, two in the USL A-League, and eight in Major League Soccer, most notably for MetroStars and D.C.
+Known for his diminutive height and his dogged tackling, Williams spent the vast majority of his playing career in the United States, playing one season in the National Professional Soccer League, two in USISL, two in the USL A-League, and eight in Major League Soccer, most notably for D.C.
 United.
-He also earned 20 caps for the United States men's national soccer team.
+He also earned 20 caps for the United States national team.

+As a player, he won national championships at the youth (Union NJ Lancers, McGuire Cup U-19 in 1988), college (University of Virginia, NCAA Champions in 1989, 1991 and 1992), and professional (DC United, MLS Cups in 1996, 1997 and 1999) levels.